dmitriz/aligna/opinionated/rules-js.md

 - Store secrets in a dedicated `.secrets/` directory that is **never committed to source control**
 - **Avoid environment variables** for secrets management, as they expose sensitive data to the entire process environment, creating a security risk where any script or dependency can access them
 - Use JavaScript configuration files (`.js`) that export configuration objects as the preferred solution for secrets management in local development and non-containerized environments, as they allow for proper access controls.
-- For production environments, where secrets need to be injected dynamically (e.g., in containerized or CI/CD systems), prefer environment variables with strict access controls and runtime-only exposure.
 - Only accept third-party JSON configuration files when modifying them is not an option; otherwise, JavaScript files are preferred
 - Implement multiple layers of protection beyond `.gitignore`:
   - Add pre-commit hooks with Husky to prevent accidental secret commits